In Chapter 14: Eating Abroad

 - Persistent GI symptoms lasting 2 weeks or longer after infection

-For more information on avoiding foodborne illness abroad, visit the U.S. Department of Health & Human Service's Food Safety blog.
+For more information on avoiding foodborne illness abroad, visit the Centers for Disease Control and Prevention (CDC) web page on Food and Water Safety.

 - Centers for Disease Control and Prevention.
 (2016).
 Foodborne Germs and Illnesses.
 Retrieved 26 April 2017 from https://www.cdc.gov/foodsafety/foodborne-germs.html